Bassae

 Although this temple is geographically remote from major polities of ancient Greece, it is one of the most studied ancient Greek temples because of its multitude of unusual features.
 Bassae was the first Greek site to be inscribed on the World Heritage List, in 1986.

 History of the Temple of Apollo Epicurius

 The temple was dedicated to Apollo Epikourios ("Apollo the helper").
 It sits at an elevation of 1,131 metres above sea level on the slopes of Kotylion Mountain.
-Its construction is placed between 450 BC and 400 BC.
+Its construction is placed between 450 BC and 400 BC; the plague its dedication related to was probably the plague of Athens of 430 BC.
 It was supposedly designed by Iktinos, architect at Athens of the Parthenon.
+Modern scholars such as A. W. Lawrence are doubtful about this, as though the Doric order used is "extremely similar" to that of the Parthenon, where they differ Bassae is "old-fashioned", yet it was probably built later.

-The ancient writer Pausanias praises the temple as eclipsing all others but the Temple of Athena Alea at Tegea by the beauty of its stone and the harmony of its construction.
+The ancient writer Pausanias praises the temple as eclipsing all others in the Peloponnesos except the Temple of Athena Alea at Tegea by the beauty of its stone and the harmony of its construction.

-Pausanias described it in the 2nd century:
+Pausanias described it in the 2nd century AD: